Back to blog

 The Budget: How Much to Spend in Spring

-If you're aiming to fill your calendar with 15 to 20 jobs in spring, here's a realistic budget:
+If you're aiming to fill your calendar with floor coating jobs through spring, think about your budget in two buckets:

 The Biggest Mistakes Contractors Make in Spring Planning

 You try to do everything at once.
-Facebook ads, Google Ads, SEO, content marketing, social media, referral campaigns.
-You dilute your budget across too many channels and see results from none of them.
-Pick one or two channels and go deep.
+Meta ads, Google Ads, content, social, referral campaigns, all at the same time.
+You dilute your budget and see results from none of it.
+Pick the channels that book estimates and go deep.

-You don't track leads by source.
-If you don't know which leads came from Facebook and which came from your referral network, you can't optimize your spending.
-Track everything.
+You don't track estimates by source.
+If you don't know which booked estimates came from which channel, you can't optimize.
+Track everything down to cost per coated floor.

-You panic when May is slower than April.
-This is normal.
-Seasonal fluctuation is expected.
-Don't kill your campaigns in May thinking you should pause until next year.
+You panic when demand settles after the peak.
+This is normal seasonal rhythm.
+Don't kill your pipeline thinking you should pause until next year.

 FAQ